If you have a dream about snakes, it’s important to pay attention to how they presented themselves.

 A = Animals — Were any animals prominently featured?

-C = Colors — Were there any colors that stood out?
+C = Colors — Did any colors stand out?

 T = Modes of Transport — Was a journey involved?